 When will I be able to buy one?

-Austrian newspaper Kleine Zeitung reports that contract manufacturer Magna-Steyr will build both the Z5 and the Supra in its Graz, Austria, facility.
+Austrian newspaper Kleine Zeitung reports contract manufacturer Magna Steyr will build both the Z4 and the Supra in its Graz, Austria, facility, alongside the Mercedes-Benz G-Class.
 Combined production will be limited to approximately 60,000 units annually.

 Update: Added information about the Supra’s Goodwood debut.

 - Will Toyota finally cave to buyer demand and offer Android Auto?

 - Toyota extends a lifeline to Uber’s troubled self-driving car program

 - Toyota’s Corolla Touring Sports Wagon proves that hatchbacks can be pretty, too

 - Toyota goes big on hydrogen fuel cell vehicles with cheaper, mass-market options